juju/docs/src/en/developer-getting-started.md

 distribution, there is a need to test the charms themselves and how they interact with one another.
 All new charms require tests that verify the service installs, configures, scales and relates as intended.
-The tests should be self contained, installing all the required packages, so the tests can be run automatically with a tool called [`bundletester`](https://github.com/juju-solutions/bundletester).
-Similar to hooks the tests should be executable files in a `tests` directory of the charm.
+The tests should be self contained, installing all the required packages so the tests can be run automatically with a tool called [`bundletester`](https://github.com/juju-solutions/bundletester).
+Similar to hooks the tests should be executable files in a `tests/` directory of the charm.
 While you can write tests in Bash or other languages, the [Amulet library](./tools-amulet.html) is highly suggested and makes it easy to write tests in Python.

 For more information about writing tests please refer to the [charm testing guide](./developer-testing.html).

+## Submitting your charm for review

+Once the charm is complete you can  [submit the charm for review](./charm-review-process.html), where if accepted  would be included in the recommended section of the Juju Charm Store.
+Charms in the recommended section follow Charm Store policy and best pratctices for charms.
+The recommended charms have a shorter namespace on the Charm Store website, and are listed higher in search results on <http://jujucharms.com>